Liwa al-Quds: Combat history

+Composition

-The brigade has both Syrian Palestinian as well as native Syrian members.
-The militia has close connections to both Iran and Russia, and is supplied as well as trained by the Russian Armed Forces.
-Its fighters refer to themselves as "Syrian Arab Army Fedayeen", showcasing their loyalty to the Syrian military.
+The brigade had both Syrian Palestinian as well as native Syrian members.
+The brigade had close connections to both Iran and Russia, and was supplied as well as trained by the Russian Armed Forces.
+Its fighters referred to themselves as "Syrian Arab Army Fedayeen", showcasing their loyalty to the Syrian military.
 Before the government victory in the Battle of Aleppo, the brigade consisted of three main battalions, which are: Lions of al-Quds Battalion, which operated in al-Nayrab camp and its surrounding as well as in southern and eastern countryside of Aleppo; the Deterrence Battalion, which operated in the north Aleppo countryside south of the villages of Nubl and Al-Zahraa; and the Lions of al-Shahba' Battalion, which operated inside Aleppo city.

 By 2018, the group had started recruiting former Syrian rebels that agreed to join pro-government military units as part of reconciliation deals with the Syrian government.
 More than 150 former Free Syrian Army fighters had joined Liwa al-Quds by 2019.
 They received military training and supervision from Russian officers during the first quarter of 2019.
+In fall 2019, Liwa al-Quds became part of the Syrian Army's 5th Assault Corps as autonomous brigade.